elunna/nerfhack-changelog/README.md

 * master liches and arch-liches can see invisible (FIQ)
 * mastodon is now huge; strengthened butt attacks from 4d8 to 4d16; increased difficulty
 * mastodon gets a hug attack and can berserk (Evil)
+* giant mimics, large mimics, and killer mimics are higher level and difficulty
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
 * mind flayer psychic blasts do more damage; if telepathic they can stun the target.
 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide, have flanking, and berserk
+* minotaurs carry wands of digging less often
 * all molds can generate in small groups.
 * molds and fungus can grow on corpses (SLASHEM/xnh)
 * mordor orcs can spawn with orcish boots
-* mumakil get butts or kicks instead of bites.
+* mumakil get butts or kicks instead of bites
 * mummies get a nasty withering attack (xnh/Evil)
 * all mummies get an additional -1AC to compensate for their ragged wrappings
 * nazgul can shriek, inflicting stun damage (xnh)
-* nurses won't heal you if you are undead.
+* nurses won't heal you if you are undead
-* nurses can also cure rabid status.
+* nurses can also cure rabid status
+* nurses cannot flank or assist flanking
+* nurses grant max-hp at a much higher rate, for quicker "nurse dancing"
 * olog hai get poison resistance
 * all orcs can stalk the player
 * orc captains now are lords and have speed 9 (xnh)